sudzy-group/pouchable/README.md

 Include the followings in your project
 <pre>
-import { Entity, EntityField, Collection } from 'sudzy.db'
-import * as PouchDB from 'pouchdb';
+import { Entity, EntityField, Collection } from 'pouchable' import * as PouchDB from 'pouchdb';
 </pre>